Welcome to Cascais

 Surfing, sailing, windsurfing and kitesurfing are popular in the region around Cascais due to favourable weather, wind and sea conditions.
 But Cascais is much more than a beach-based holiday destination.
 There are museums, art galleries, challenging hiking trails and boat trips to enjoy.
 Plus, it is a popular golf destination, with over 10 golf courses nearby.
 Cascais is 20 minutes away from Lisbon, a vibrant city, and another 20 from Sintra, an enigmatic mountain range with castles and palaces to discover, a UNESCO World Heritage Site.

 The Yacht Club Clube Naval de Cascais is the host club of the Mirpuri Foundation Sailing Trophy and has previously played host to numerous high profile sailing events, including the America’s Cup World Series, the World Match Racing Tour, the Audi MedCup, the Rolex TP52 World Championship, the RC44 World Championship, the Extreme Sailing Series and The Ocean Race Europe.

 The Clube Naval de Cascais has been an institution of Portuguese sailing since it was founded in 1938 and is home to the biggest sailing school in the country, the Mirpuri Foundation Sailing Academy.

 The Cascais Marina

-With capacity for 650 vessels, Cascais Marina has been constantly improving its facilities and services so that its already exceptional conditions – on land and in the sea – can be enjoyed by all who use them.
+With capacity for 650 vessels, the Cascais Marina has been constantly improving its facilities and services so that its already exceptional conditions – both on land and sea – can be enjoyed by all who use them.